Full question:

 Answer:

-If there was a Will and you were appointed as Executrix or Personal Representative, you might resign and allow the Daughter to be appointed.
-If no Will this does not apply.
-If you are turning over the estate and all rights to his Daughter you may need to sign a Waiver of Right to Inherit, Widows Share, Renunciation Rights, etc. and possibly other documents.
-If not, and you merely want to allow the Daughter to handle all aspects of the Estate that would otherwise be handled by you a POA might be acceptable.His Daughter needs to discuss what is needed based on what you and her intend with a local attorney to make sure it is handled properly.
+If there was a Will and you were named as Executrix or Personal Representative, you could resign and let his daughter take over.
+If there is no Will, this does not apply.
+If you want to transfer the estate and all rights to his daughter, you may need to sign documents like a Waiver of Right to Inherit, Widow's Share, or Renunciation Rights.
+If you simply want to allow his daughter to manage the estate on your behalf, a Power of Attorney (POA) may be appropriate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.